top of page

 The Seven Emotional Systems: What Panksepp's Science Looks Like in Your Living Room

 There is a neuroscientist whose work on emotions is central to living and working with dogs.
 His name was Jaak Panksepp, and he spent decades doing something his peers considered unfashionable, unscientific, and frankly a little embarrassing.
 He took the emotional lives of animals seriously.
 Through rigorous research, he identified seven primary emotional systems present in every mammalian brain.
-Hardwired neurological systems that drive behaviour from the inside out, regardl
+Hardwired neurological systems that drive behaviour from the inside out, regar

 Sally Gutteridge